 To comply with warranty requirements and to extend the effective life of powder-coated or anodised finishes, very simple maintenance and regular visual inspections must be scheduled and undertaken.

 In general, powder-coated or anodised aluminium should be cleaned every three months in urban areas and every six months in rural areas.
-In industrial and marine environments (within 1km of the sea), cleaning should be six monthly with a warm water detergent wash, as well as monthly cold water washing.
+In industrial and marine environments (within 1km of the sea), cleaning should be done every 6 months with warm water and diluted detergent wash, as well as monthly cold water washing.
+NOTE: It is universally recognised some sunscreens adversely affect powder-coated finishes and this should be avoided near the product in question.

-1 Carefully remove any loose deposits with a wet sponge.
+1. Carefully remove any loose surface deposits with a wet sponge by gently rubbing.

 DO remove obvious deposits as they occur.